Stephen Hobhouse: Pacifism and prison

 Hobhouse was conscripted into the army in 1916.

 At a tribunal in August 1916, he was granted an exemption from military service so long as he joined the Friends Ambulance Unit.
 As an absolutist or unconditionalist conscientious objector, however, Hobhouse refused either to accept the decision or to appeal against it.
 He ignored a notice to report to barracks, was arrested by the civil police, brought before a magistrates' court, and handed over to the military.
 He refused to put on military uniform, was court-martialled and sentenced to imprisonment with hard labour.

 Hobhouse was then placed in solitary confinement because he refused to obey the "Rule of Silence" forbidding prisoners to speak to one another.
 He wrote to his wife: "The spirit of love requires that I should speak to my fellow-prisoners, the spirit of truth that I should speak to them openly" By mid-1917, after 112 days in jail, followed by a second jail sentence, his health was declining rapidly.
-(His health had always been frail: he had previously suffered nervous breakdowns and scarlet fever.)
-His wife was very angry about his treatment in prison and some said that he never recovered his health entirely.
+His health had always been frail: he had previously suffered nervous breakdowns and scarlet fever.
+His wife was angry about his treatment in prison and some said that he never recovered his health entirely.
 In 1917 Hobhouse wrote:

 Nearly every feature of prison life seems deliberately arranged to destroy a man's sense of his own personality, his power of choice and initiative, his possessive instincts, his concept of himself as a being designed to love and serve his fellow-man.
 His very name is blotted out and he becomes a number; A.3.21 and D.2.65 were two of my designations.
 He and his fellows are elaborately counted, when-ever moved from one location to another, in the characteristic machine-like way.
 He is continually, of course, under lock and key, ignored except as an object for spying.